dushoff/phenHet/JR_NegBinom_Result.md

 However, equivalent result of the two approaches only happens on the negative-binomial family, as $\frac{G_p(x)}{G'_p(x)}$ is linear on $x$, which is the property of this distribution family.

+After reading their derivation, RZ think they might made some mistake but the idea is still valuable.
 #### Follow [RomanescuEtAL(2023)](https://doi.org/10.1016/j.epidem.2023.100708):
 Define $\mathcal{R}^*_{\text{eff}}(t)$ to be the expected number of secondary infections for a ==newly?== infected individual $X_t$ at time $t$, s.t. $\mathcal{R}^*_{\text{eff}}(t)=\mathbb{E}[X_t]$.